jiayh-sustech/Machine-Learning-Course/README.md

 # Machine-Learning-Course
-Materials for the intelligent robotics course
+Materials for the machine learning course